kasak0607/YELP_ANALYSIS/README.md

   - Yelp risk signals behave non-linearly.
 Social behavioral data will rarely show strong Pearson correlation with a binary closure flag.
 The correct analytical interpretation is to engineer lag-based trend          deltas and test group lift behavior

+**7. Feature Engineering for Predictive Modeling**

+- Exploratory analysis and hypothesis testing proved that static metrics (raw review counts/average ratings) are poor predictors of risk.
+Risk emerges from behavioral change, not absolute levels.I engineered a     Momentum-Based Feature Set where each business is compared against its own historical baseline, removing size and popularity bias.

+  - Demand Momentum: Current engagement activity vs. a 6-month rolling baseline (detects fading interest).

+  - Quality Momentum: 3-month rating velocity (measures the "slope" of satisfaction decline).

+  - Emotional Pressure: Negative sentiment surge (identifies spikes in negativity beyond historical norms).

+  - Rating Volatility: Measure of rating instability (acts as a stress amplifier).

+  - Contextual Signals: Category context (nominal encoding) and Reviewer Credibility (Elite reviewer flag).

+  - Synthesis: These features directly reflect the "stress fingerprints" identified during testing, ensuring the model is grounded in validated behavioral patterns.

+**8. Predictive Modeling Approach**

+- To detect stress emergence, I built a supervised classification system designed for real-world deployment.

+  - Target Label: RATING_STRESS_FLAG (representing a sustained rating decline over a 3-month window).
+This was engineered using lagged data to prevent leakage and ensure the model predicts future outcomes.

+  - Algorithm: Random Forest Classifier was selected for its ability to capture non-linear interactions between signals and its robustness to the noise inherent in public review data.

+  - The Pipeline: All preprocessing (imputation, scaling, encoding) was handled via a unified sklearn Pipeline and ColumnTransformer.
+This eliminated manual processing errors and ensured zero data leakage.

+  - Validation Strategy: The dataset was split into 70% Training and 30% Unseen Test partitions using stratified sampling to preserve the distribution of the minority "stress" class.

+**9. Model Performance & Validation Results**

+- The model achieved stable, realistic performance on unseen data.
+Rather than "perfect" overfitted scores, these metrics represent actionable separation in a noisy environment.

+  - AUROC: ~0.75 (Indicates the model correctly ranks a stressed business over a stable one 75% of the time).

+  - Recall: ~78% (Prioritized to ensure early detection; missed stress signals are more costly than false alarms).

+  - Precision: ~72%

+  - F1 Score: ~75%

+- Key Insight: Static features alone produced AUROC values near 0.50–0.60 (random guessing).
+Significant performance gains only appeared after introducing momentum and sentiment-relative features, proving that     behavioral change is the true driver of risk.

+**10. Synthesis: From Hypotheses to Model**

+- The model’s behavior strongly reinforces our statistical findings, creating a "Closed Loop" of evidence:

+  - H1 & H2 (Tempo): Confirmed that engagement collapse and rating decline are linked; these emerged as the model's strongest predictors.

+  - H3 (Volatility): Validated that volatility is a weak standalone signal but a powerful amplifier when combined with momentum loss.

+  - H4 (Popularity): Proved that static size does not equal safety; popularity was replaced by self-normalized momentum.

+  - H5 (Elite Impact): Confirmed Elite reviewers act as signal amplifiers, improving model confidence in anomaly months.

+**11. Business Implications & Limitations**

+- Strategic Value
+  - Organizations can use this framework to identify at-risk businesses months before closure, distinguish temporary dips from terminal stress, and prioritize interventions based on momentum collapse rather than     just "low stars."

+- Known Limitations
+  - Data Gaps: Yelp check-in coverage is uneven across different cities.

+  - Context: Sentiment is lexicon-based; future versions could use contextual embeddings (BERT/LLMs).

+  - External Factors: Macroeconomic conditions and local competition density are not directly observable in this dataset.

+**12. Final Conclusion**

+This project demonstrates that public behavioral signals contain actionable early-warning intelligence for business failure.
+By shifting the analytical lens from static popularity to dynamic momentum, we have built a system that reliably detects stress patterns across diverse categories.
+The results prove that meaningful risk prediction is achievable even in the absence of internal financial data, providing a scalable blueprint for market-wide risk monitoring.